 These 4 select resorts have Skyliner stations for guests to use.

-The Caribbean Beach Resort will have a Skyliner station located near the Jamaica area of the resort.
+The Caribbean Beach Resort has a Skyliner station located near the Jamaica area of the resort.
 This is the largest station on the line, offering the storage of extra gondolas.

-Art of Animation and Pop Century will have a shared station on the generation gap bridge over hourglass lake offering great access to both resorts guests.
-We are the most excited for this as these tow resorts are among our favorites to stay at.
+Art of Animation and Pop Century has a shared station on the generation gap bridge over hourglass lake offering great access to both resorts guests.
+We are the most excited for this as these two resorts are among our favorites to stay at.

-The new Riviera Resort, set to open in December 2019, will have it’s own Skyliner station.
-This will be one of the main benefits of staying at Disney’s newest DVC resort, being right on the Disney Skyliner line perfectly positioned between Epcot and Hollywood Studios.
+The new Riviera Resort, also has it’s own Skyliner station.
+This is one of the main benefits of staying at Disney’s newest DVC resort, being right on the Disney Skyliner line perfectly positioned between Epcot and Hollywood Studios.

 Disney Skyliner Transfers